immuni-app/immuni-documentation/Technology Description.md

 ### Exposure Ingestion Service

 The Exposure Ingestion Service provides an API for the Mobile Client to upload its TEKs for the previous 14 days, in the case that the user tests positive for SARS-CoV-2 and decides to share them.
-Contextually, the Mobile Client uploads the Epidemiological Infos from the previous 14 days, if any.
-If some Epidemiological Infos are indeed uploaded, the user’s Province of Domicile is uploaded too.
+Contextually, the Mobile Client uploads the user’s Province of Domicile and the Epidemiological Info from the previous 14 days, if any.
 The upload can only take place with an authorised OTP.

 The Exposure Ingestion Service is also responsible for periodically generating the TEK Chunks to be published by the Exposure Reporting Service.
 The TEK Chunks are assigned a unique incremental index and are immutable.
 They are generated periodically as the Mobile Clients upload new TEKs.

 TEK Chunks older than 14 days are automatically deleted from the database by an async cleanup job.

-Province of Domicile and Epidemiological Infos are forwarded to the Analytics Service.
+Province of Domicile and Epidemiological Info are forwarded to the Analytics Service.

 #### API - Validate OTP <a name="api-validate-otp" />